 - 1. Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure - 2.
 Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these - 3.
-Assessment of the potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems - Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
+Assessment of the potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems - 4.
+Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
 Measures should be planned and implemented to maintain the quantity, quality and access to water and land resources - 5.
 Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding - 6.
 Analysis of the type of land to be used (forest, degraded forest, peatlands, cleared land, etc.) - 7.
 Assessment of land ownership and user rights - 8.
 Assessment of current land use patterns - 9.
 Assessment of impacts on people's amenity - 10.
 Assess impacts on employment, employment opportunities or from changes of employment terms - 11.
 A cost-benefit analysis on social aspects - 12.
 Assessment of potential social impacts on surrounding communities of a plantation, including an analysis of potential effects on livelihoods, and differential effects on women versus men, ethnic communities, and migrant versus long-term residents - 13.
 Assessment of salient risk of human rights violations - 14.
 Assessment of the impacts on all dimensions of food and water security including the right to adequate food, and monitoring food and water security for affected communities - 15.
 Assessment of activities which may impact air quality or generate significant GHG emissions

-The regional environmental impact assessments prepared by the authorities and environmental research institutes may be considered as inputs to prepare the SEIA.
+Criterion (new) Guidance 3.4 (Continued) The regional environmental impact assessments prepared by environmental authorities and research institutes may be used as input for the SEIAs.
+3.4.2.
+Applies to existing plantations and may be developed by internal or external personnel of the unit of certification, always ensuring compliance with this guide's indicators and guides.
 For smallholder schemes, the scheme management has the responsibility to undertake an impact assessment and to plan and operate in accordance with the results.
 For smallholder schemes, the scheme management has the responsibility to undertake an impact assessment and to plan and operate in accordance with the results.
 The review of the monitoring and management plan should be done (once every two years) internally or externally.
 Management documents may comprise social programmes avoiding or mitigating adverse social impact including human rights, social programmes advancing community livelihoods and gender equality, partnership programmes for Independent Smallholders, education and health in the communities.
 Affected stakeholders are able to express their views through their own representative institutions, or freely chosen spokespersons, during the identification of impacts, reviewing findings and plans for mitigation, and monitoring the success of implemented plans.

-To identify, assess and mitigate the environmental impacts, we recommend using the "Adjusted environmental guide for the agribusiness sub-sector of the oil palm in Colombia", (Fedepalma, Ministry of Environment and Sustainable Development and Fedepalma, 2011).
+To identify, assess and mitigate environmental impacts, the "Adjusted Environmental Guide for the Oil Palm Agroindustry 'Subsector in Colombia" can be used, (Fedepalma, Ministry of Environment and Sustainable Development and Fedepalma, 2011).
 Additionally, we recommend considering the following reference documents to prepare the SEIA.

-- Resolution 1402/2018 "Methodology for the preparation and submission of environmental studies", Ministry of Environment and Sustainable Development, Bogotá, Colombia. - "Environmental studies assessment manual.
-Procedures and Criteria"; Ministry of Environment, Sub-directorate of Environmental Licenses; Bogotá, Colombia; 2002. - "Manual for project environmental monitoring.
+Resolution 1402/2018 "Methodology for the preparation and submission of environmental studies", Ministry of Environment and Sustainable Development, Bogotá, Colombia.
+"Environmental studies assessment manual.
+Procedures and Criteria"; Ministry of Environment, Sub-directorate of Environmental Licenses; Bogotá, Colombia; 2002.
+"Manual for project environmental monitoring.
 Procedures and Criteria"; Ministry of Environment, Sub-directorate of Environmental Licenses; Bogotá, Colombia; 2002.